apache/spark/BREEZE.rst

         You can also pass '--production-image' flag to build production image rather than CI image.

-        For DockerHub pull. '--dockerhub-user' and '--dockerhub-repo' flags can be used to specify the repository to pull from.
+        For DockerHub pulling of base images: '--dockerhub-user' and '--dockerhub-repo' flags can be used to specify the repository to pull from.
 For GitHub repository, the '--github-repository' flag can be used for the same purpose.
-You can also use '--github-image-id <COMMIT_SHA>|<RUN_ID>' in case you want to pull the image with specific COMMIT_SHA tag or RUN_ID.

   Flags:

   -p, --python PYTHON_MAJOR_MINOR_VERSION